lanl/FEHM/develop.md

 $ cd FEHM
 ```

-If SSH Key needed, generate a key for your machine.
+If there is an error, a SSH Key may be needed, generate a key for your machine.
+RSA keys are no longer used, see instructions for new keys at:
 [See GitHub Docs for SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 ```
 Generate a SSH key (NOT RSA) in your .ssh directory.